 Cautions in Interpretations

 NAEP assesses student performance by administering samples that are representative of the nation's students.
-The content of the NAEP long-term trend assessment is determined by a set of objectives incorporating expert perspectives about the measurement of reading and mathematics.
-Read how the long-term trend assessment was developed, who took the assessment, and how the assessment was administered.
+The content of the NAEP long-term trend assessments is determined by a set of objectives incorporating expert perspectives about the measurement of reading and mathematics.
+Read how the long-term trend assessment was developed and how the assessment was administered.
 Read more about what the long-term trend reading and long-term trend mathematics assessments measure.

 Student performance is also described in terms of the percentages of students attaining specific levels of performance.
 These performance levels correspond to five points on the reading and mathematics scales: 150, 200, 250, 300, and 350.
 For each subject area, the performance levels from lowest to highest are associated with increasingly advanced skills and knowledge.
 Examining the percentages of students in each year who attained each performance level provides additional insights into student achievement.
 Read more about the long-term trend performance levels.

 The average scores and percentages presented on this website are estimates because they are based on representative samples of students rather than on the entire population of students.
 Moreover, the collection of subject-area questions used at each grade level is but a sample of the many questions that could have been asked.
 As such, NAEP results are subject to a measure of uncertainty, reflected in the standard error of the estimates.
 The standard errors for the estimated scale scores and percentages in the figures and tables presented on this website are available in the NAEP Data Explorer.